deepnetworkgmbh/joseki/src/scanners/trivy/TECH_DESIGN.md

 In case of stand-alone application, the scanner should support horizontal scaling.
 To achieve that, it should be enough to read scan-requests from the queue in competing mode:

 - set `Visibility Timeout` at read time: once a message is requested from the Messaging Service - it should not be visible to other consumers;
-- *safely* try to scan an image;
-- if the previous action was successful, or it failed because of non-transient error - delete the message from the queue;
+- *safely* try to scan an image if succeded - delete the message from the queue;
 - if action failed because of a transient error, do an [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff): based on message dequeue count update message visibility timeout in **Messaging service**.
-- if dequeue count is more than 3, move [a poisoned message to the quarantine queue](https://alexandrebrisebois.wordpress.com/2013/08/14/poison-queues-are-a-must/).
+- if dequeue count is more than 3 or processing failed because of non-transient error, move [a poisoned message to the quarantine queue](https://alexandrebrisebois.wordpress.com/2013/08/14/poison-queues-are-a-must/).

 Visibility timeout prevents multiple instances of the scanner to process the same message in the same time.
 Exponential backoff helps to deal with transient failures (for example, external dependency is not available just right now, but might work fine after 30 seconds).
 Quarantine queue avoids a poisoned message to stuck in the queue forever (later human-operator might review the queue and return messages to a normal queue if there was a problem, which was fixed afterward).